haveno-dex/haveno-docs/docs/the-project/payment_methods/UPI.md

 Virtual Payment Address (VPA) also called UPI ID - The format is like an email ID: with the sign “@” in the middle.
 For example, your UPI ID could be “receiver’s_name@bank_name” or “phone_number@bank_name.”

 To send money to someone with a UPI ID, you only need to have your receivers UPI ID.
 You do not need their account number, account type, bank name, or IFSC code etc. When the offer is confirmed Haveno will provide you with the XMR Sellers UPI details for you to complete the payment.
-You should send payment immediately and confirm you have done so in Haveno by clicking `Payment Send`.
+You should send payment immediately and confirm you have done so in Haveno by clicking `Payment Sent`.

 If you have the option to include a payment reference please leave it blank.
 If your bank requires one, please just use your name that matches your bank account.